akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Henry paused, piece of venison halfway to his mouth.
 He looked at her, distracted, and lowered his voice to match hers.
 “What’s that?”

 A small smile.
-“I said you caught a she-wolf today—Despite the frost.”
+“I said you caught a she-wolf today, despite the frost.”

 He set the meat down.
-Something flickered—amusement, wariness, affection.
+Something flickered, amusement, wariness, affection.

 “You have thoughts, Matilda.”